JAMES HARRIS 1888–1918

 James’s wife Clara was living on Mount Pleasant with her mother and daughters when he was killed.
 Medal Rolls Index Cards state ‘presumed dead’.
 Clara was the aunt of Rosa Bell, widow of Frederick Brown.

 In the Register of Soldiers Effects, his date of death is given as ’10th April 1918 or since’.
+His widow Clara applied for a pension and was awarded a weekly pension of 20 shillings (£1) from 17.1.19 for herself and daughter Kathleen Ada.
+Her address at this time was Chapel Yard, Radcliffe.

 His brother Frank Harris served with the 1st Bn Sherwood Foresters (regimental number 4659).
 He disembarked on 27th December 1914 and was killed on 6th February 1915 when a First Aid post was shelled.
 He was seventeen years old, the youngest soldier from Bingham to be killed, his body was not recovered.
-He is remembered on Bingham War Memorial.
+He is commemorated on Bingham War Memorial.

 Reasons for inclusion on Radcliffe on Trent Roll of Honour